Automatic login can be either a useful feature for devices in the workplace… or a vulnerability in your security program.

-When you first set up a new Mac, or when you do a clean installation of a new version of macOS, the first thing you do is create a user account, and that account is set, by default, to log in automatically at startup.
+When you set up a new Mac, or do a clean installation of a new version of macOS, the first thing you do is create a user account.
+That account is set, by default, to log in automatically at startup.

 Convenient, right?
 Only if you’re working from home 24/7.
-If you use a laptop and travel for work, this can leave you at a a big risk.
-This automatic login means that anyone who finds your Mac only needs to start it up to have access to all your files, including personal and internal emails, or customer data.
+If you use a laptop and travel for work, this can leave you at a big risk.
+This automatic login means that anyone who finds your Mac just needs to start it up.
+They now have access to all your files, including personal and internal emails, or customer data.

-You can change this, and tell macOS to display a login screen on boot.
+You can change this, and tell macOS to display a login screen on boot instead.
 There are two ways to do this.

-- If you go to the Users & Groups pane of System Preferences, and click on Login Options, you’ll see a menu that lets you choose which user logs in automatically at startup, or you can choose Off from this menu to turn off automatic login.
+- You’ll see a menu that lets you choose which user logs in automatically at startup.
+Choose Off from this menu to turn off automatic login.

 As an alternative, you can also change this setting from System Preferences, then clicking the Security & Privacy preferences.
 If you click on the General tab, you’ll see an option to Disable Automatic Login.